Fast Roast Chicken with Hasselback Potatoes: My Signature Recipe

 In the end, I became much partial to the taste and texture of fresh chicken, that is, chicken that's never been frozen.

-This means I make regular out-of-the-way trips to Whole Foods, the only place to buy fresh chicken in St. Louis.
 Readers, if you know where to buy fresh chicken in your hometowns, please do say!

-Tools of the (Culinary) Trade
+Tools of the Chicken-Roasting Trade

-• Sturdy Baking Sheets A full-size sheet pan (so confusing, it's technically a "half sheet pan") holds two chickens, smaller size (technically a "quarter" sheet pan) holds one.
-These pans won't buckle under the weight of the chicken and are heavy enough to withstand high heat.
-Made in America, people!
+Sturdy Baking Sheets Made in America, people!
+A full-size sheet pan (so confusing, it's technically a "half sheet pan") holds two chickens, smaller size (technically a "quarter" sheet pan) holds one.

 QUICK SUPPER RECIPE:

-FAST ROAST CHICKEN
+FAST ROAST CHICKEN with HASSELBACK POTATOES

-Hands-on time: 10 minutes
+Hands-on time: 10 minutes (20 minutes with potatoes)

-Time to table: 1-1/4 hours
+Time to table: 1-1/4 hours (90 minutes with potatoes)

 Serves 1 for a week or 4 for dinner plus leftovers for chicken soup